Our Lady of Providence High School

-Our Lady of Providence High School is a coed Catholic high school in Clarksville, Indiana, United States, in the Roman Catholic Archdiocese of Indianapolis.
+Our Lady of Providence High School is a co-ed, Catholic high school in Clarksville, Indiana, United States, in the Roman Catholic Archdiocese of Indianapolis.
 The school first opened on September 12, 1951.

 Providence was recognized as a Blue Ribbon School of Excellence by the United States Department of Education in 2000.
 It receives accreditation from the Indiana Department of Education and the North Central Association of Colleges and Secondary Schools.
 It includes grades 9–12.

 Athletics

 The Providence Pioneers are an independent school.
 The school colors are navy blue and white.
 The following IHSAA-sanctioned sports are offered: